thebaysix/oedipus/.zencoder/conversation-summaries/Build_Standalone_React_App_for_Oedipus_Comparative_Analysis.md

 I then created a complete React application from scratch using modern development practices.
 The tech stack includes React 18 with TypeScript, Vite for build tooling, TanStack Query for server state management, Zustand for client state, Recharts for visualizations, and Tailwind CSS for styling.
 The application follows a clean component architecture organized into logical folders: DatasetUpload, ComparisonTable, MetricsComparison, and StatisticalTests.

-The application implements a three-step wizard workflow: 1) Upload datasets with drag-and-drop functionality and real-time validation, 2) Create comparisons by selecting input and completion datasets, and 3) View comprehensive results including statistical summaries, interactive charts, and aligned data tables.
+The application implements a three-step wizard workflow: 1) Upload datasets with drag-and-drop functionality and real-time validation, 2) Create comparisons by selecting prompt and completion datasets, and 3) View comprehensive results including statistical summaries, interactive charts, and aligned data tables.
 Key features include automatic file type detection, CSV parsing with Papa Parse, statistical significance testing, effect size calculations, and confidence intervals.

 I created comprehensive TypeScript types to ensure type safety across the application, custom hooks for upload and comparison management, utility functions for API communication and data processing, and reusable React components with proper state management.
 The main App component orchestrates the entire user flow with a visual step indicator and conditional rendering based on the current step.